-As shown in the "What Donors Are Doing" section, there are many ideas for how philanthropy can provide mental health, grief and bereavement support after a disaster.
-An essential role for funders is ensuring that funds are available for complex care over extended periods.
-Funding of these services throughout the entire disaster recovery period is critical.
-Once government funding runs out - usually within less than a year - philanthropy provides the only formalized funding mechanism for mental health services outside of what insurance provides.
-This funding should include the delivery of counseling services, awareness and educational campaigns that are mainstream, culturally and racially diverse across traditional communications and social media platforms that advertise the availability of services and the importance of accessing mental health support.
+As can be seen in the "What Donors Are Doing" section, there are many ideas for how philanthropy can support communities in the areas of mental health, grief and bereavement after a disaster.
+An essential role for funders is ensuring that funds are available for complex care over extended periods of time.
+It is critical that donors fund these services throughout the entire disaster recovery period.
+Once government funding runs out - usually within less than a year - philanthropy provides the only formalized funding mechanism for mental health services.
+This funding should include not only the delivery of counseling services but also awareness and educational campaigns that are shared in mainstream, culturally and racially diverse communications and social media, and that advertise both the availability of services and the importance of accessing mental health support.